 CTC’s aim is to work in collaboration with local schools and other community stakeholders to develop original work that is relevant, engaging, accessible, and thought-provoking.
 We believe in listening to young people’s concerns and challenges and strive to develop work that explores and gives voice to these.
 Our work is non-judgmental and we allow young people to explore where they fit into our fast-paced, rapidly changing world, and how they might begin to shape a life within it.

-Our experienced facilitators offer a variety of performance based workshops suitable for secondary school drama, including:
+Our experienced facilitators offer a variety workshops suitable for secondary school drama, including:

 Creating a Character